 There is a chapter on making a canine addition to your family and what to consider.
 You will find a lot of useful information before deciding on what breed would be best for your situation.

 Sleeping with the beasts is a definite at Breeze Hill Farms!
 Dale gives great hints for the bedroom as well.

 Sleeping With the Beast is an intimate book about dogs and their human partners touching on legal, moral and philosophical issues.
 We give it thumbs up and recommend this book for dog owners that agree its okay to sleep with your beast.
 Those that think a dogs place is on the floor won’t be as receptive to the book but could still collect countless good ideas.

-Dale Ryan has studied art and design and has a Bachelor of Science Degree in Art Education.
 She has been working on projects ranging from dog shelters, schools, and sustainable, local foods for hospitals.
 Dale lives in Connecticut with her family.